 Missouri

-The Missouri Code of State Regulations does not specify a CNA staffing ratio requirement for SNFs, indicating only that an adequate number and type of staff is required to provide proper care to each resident.
-For residential care and assisted living facilities, the minimum staffing ratios are as follows:
+The Missouri Code of State Regulations does not specify a CNA staffing ratio requirement.
+However, it specifies that an adequate number and type of staff is required to provide proper care to each resident.

 Montana